deankoch/pkern/vignettes/pkern_vignette.md

 ## Markdown

-This chunk below is used to create the markdown document you’re reading from an R script file
+This chunk below is used to create the markdown document you’re reading from the R script file (with same name, in this directory).
+It uses `rmarkdown` to create the md file, then substitutes local image paths for github URLs so the document will display the images properly on my repo page.

 ``` r
 if(FALSE)